wehappit/nsequence/README.md

 - `naive_technic`: If True and no inverse function is provided, uses a brute-force search to find the index.
 Defaults to False.
 - `exact_exception`:  If True, raises an exception if the term does not exactly match any sequence term.
 Defaults to True.

+### count_terms_between_terms
+Counts the number of terms between two given terms in the sequence, using the sequence's inverse function to find their indices.

+This method is meaningful for sequences where a bijective (one-to-one and onto) relationship exists between terms and their indices.

+#### Parameters
+- `term1` (float): The first term in the sequence.
+- `term2` (float): The second term in the sequence.

 ## Real-world Examples